 Busy season is quickly approaching and my December bookings are ramping up.
 I have a system for success that I have developed from years of fine tuning the variables that work for me to be able to offer high quality trips in volume.
 I will be on the water every day dawn to dusk and I do not have extra time to play phone tag or call detective.
 I have most answers to 99% of any question you may have on my website.
 My website is my secretary and contains my menu of activities.
 It does contain all of the information you need to make the best decision for your group.
 Please fill out the “Notes” section with helpful information like how many people, what we are doing and info on any special issues your group may have.
 Please spend 5 minutes looking through my information.
 That’s all I ask.

-I know you are here on vacation, but Covid still is a major consideration.
-Things are good here in the Keys, but you will be coming through some airports with some significant elevated risk factors.
+I know you are here on vacation, but Covid still is a consideration.
+Things are ok here in the Keys, but you will be coming through some airports with some significant elevated risk factors.
 Usually, I am reminding my customers to not bring colds/the flu and various illnesses aboard my boat.
 That is more the case than ever!
-3 businesses operate out of my household, including the Walgreens pharmacy.
-Don’t shut down a pharmacy because you wanted to go fishing on your vacation.
+3 businesses operate out of my household, including the primary Walgreens pharmacy.
+Don’t shut down a pharmacy because you wanted to go fishing on your vacation and you are sick with something.
 That is not an option.
 Please communicate with me during our check in call to discuss what to do if anybody in your party is sick.
 I will do my best to work out any issues.
+Do not come on board sick with anything.
+No. Do not come on board sick.

 Comments are closed.